NavigationContentFooter

 Creating models

 Now that your environment (my-django) is set up, we can create a new application.
 The difference between an application and a project is that an app is a Web application that does something.
-A project is a collection of configuration and apps for a particular website.
+A project is a collection of configurations and apps for a particular website.
 A project can contain multiple apps.
 An app can be in multiple projects.

 python manage.py startapp polls